Learning to grow: control of material self-assembly using evolutionary reinforcement learning

-Absent such theoretical understanding, an alternative is to seek assistance from machine learning in order to attempt to control self-assembly without human intervention.
+Absent a theoretical framework for self-assembly, an alternative is to seek assistance from machine learning in order to attempt to control self-assembly without human intervention.
 In this paper we show that neural-network-based evolutionary reinforcement learning can be used to develop protocols for the control of self-assembly, without prior understanding of what constitutes a good assembly protocol.
-Reinforcement learning is a branch of machine learning concerned with learning to perform actions so as to achieve an objective\c{sutton2018reinforcement}, and has been used recently to play computer games better than humans can\c{QL,DQN,Atari,Atari2600,Actor,DeepMind,MuJoCo,MDP,Rogue,NFQ,Soccer,PPO,Guber,OpenAI,VizDoom,VizDoom2,Go,Go2}.
-Here we consider stochastic molecular simulations of patchy particles, a standard choice for representing anisotropically-interacting molecules, nanoparticles, or colloids\c{zhang2004self,romano2011crystallization,sciortino2007self,doye2007controlling,bianchi2008theoretical,doppelbauer2010self,whitelam2014common,duguet2016patchy}.
+Reinforcement learning is a branch of machine learning concerned with learning to perform actions so as to achieve an objective\c{sutton2018reinforcement}, and has been used recently to play computer games better than humans can\c{QL,DQN,Atari,Atari2600,Actor,DeepMind,MuJoCo,MDP,Rogue,NFQ,Soccer,PPO,OpenAI,VizDoom,VizDoom2,Go,Go2,Guber}.
+Neuroevolution\c{GA,GA2,lehman2018more,salimans2017evolution,zhang2017relationship,lehman2018safe,conti2018improving,Guber} is an approach to reinforcement learning that is much less widely applied than value-based methods\c{sutton2018reinforcement}, but is a simple and powerful method that is naturally suited to ``sparse-reward'' problems such as self-assembly, where the outcome of assembly (good or bad) is not always apparent until its latter stages.
+Here we apply neuroevolutionary learning to stochastic molecular simulations of patchy particles, a standard choice for representing anisotropically-interacting molecules, nanoparticles, or colloids\c{zhang2004self,romano2011crystallization,sciortino2007self,doye2007controlling,bianchi2008theoretical,doppelbauer2010self,whitelam2014common,duguet2016patchy}.
 While a neural network cannot influence the fundamental dynamical laws by which such systems evolve\c{frenkel1996understanding}, it can control the parameters that appear in the dynamical algorithm, such as temperature, chemical potential, and other environmental conditions.
 In this way the network can influence the sequence of microstates visited by the system.
 We show that a neural network can learn to enact a time-dependent protocol of temperature and chemical potential (called a {\em policy} in reinforcement learning) in order to promote the self-assembly of a desired structure, or choose between two competing polymorphs.
 In both cases the network identifies strategies different to those informed by human intuition, but which can be analyzed and used to provide new insight.
 We use networks that take only elapsed time as their input, and networks that take microscopic information from the system.
 Both learn under evolution, and networks permitted microscopic information learn better than those that are not.